The Trails of Lynn Canyon Park

 Thirty Foot Pool Trail

 The trail to Thirty Foot Pool can be done as a loop trail or as a quick hike to the pool and back.
-This is the place where water moves out of the thin canyon into a broader creek bed, and the river has created a beautiful green pool of water.
+This is the place where water moves out of the narrow canyon into a broader creek bed, and the river has created a beautiful green pool of water.
 Turn to your left after crossing the Suspension Bridge and walk along the trail for another twenty minutes until you reach Thirty Foot Pool.
 After visiting the pool, head up the stairs and turn to the right and you will find yourself on a loop trail that ends at the Suspension Bridge.

 Pick up a $3 self-guided trail brochure from the Ecology Centre and explore Lynn Canyon Park through the eyes of a biologist.
 Learn how to identify the trees, shrubs and plants, and how they are connected to the forest around them.
 The brochure takes you on a 15 to 30 minute easy walk behind the Ecology Centre, with 22 different stops to discover the temperate rainforest.

 Caring For Your Parks

 Please help us protect plants, animals and all other natural features.
 Please note, foraging for wild mushrooms in our public parks is strictly prohibited as well as removing any other elements of the natural habitat.
 Leave no trace of your visit, stay on the trails and pack out all of your litter.
 Garbage you leave today may end up in the stomach of our birds and animals for the duration of their lifetime, be a kind tourist.
 Leash and clean up after your pets.
 September and October are salmon spawning season so please keep dogs out of the shallows of the creek areas at this time.
 Enjoy your visit and leave with only your memories and your photographs.
 Future generations may then enjoy what we have today for many years to come, thank you!